defjaf/MCMC/README.md

 Has likelihoods for CMB C_l, nonlinear SED fitting (with normal errors), beam fitting, topology (unfinished?)

+### TODO:
+* Convert to a proper module format
+  * How/where to store data and outputs in module?
+  * Move up to "above" module dir?
+  * probably need to be careful of relative imports
+* Split off `svn2git` stuff from below

 ----

 Created using [svn2git][] (installed with `sudo gem install svn2git`):